rhcreynold/workshop-operator-lab-guide/README.md

 $ sudo hack/run.sh <WORKSHOP-NAME> start
 ```

 And that's it.
 The workshop guide your specified is running on your server on port 8080.

-### Running multiple workshops at once, or runining on a nonstandard port:
+### Running multiple workshops at once, or running on a port other than 8080:

 ```
 $ sudo hack/run.sh <WORKSHOP-NAME> start <PORT>
 ```

+*note: only one copy of a single workshop works right now.
+You can multiple different workshops on different ports, but only one of each.*

 ### Stopping a workshop: